Manhattan Pizza Chain Ordered to Pay $175k In Unpaid Wages

 Seek Legal Assistance Today

 Do you believe that your employer has not paid you the wages you are owed?
-If so, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If so, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.